Skip to main content

 1

-Understand that the calico and tortoiseshell coat patterns in cats are linked to the X chromosome, which means the genes responsible for these patterns are located on the X chromosome.
+Understand that the calico and tortoiseshell coat patterns in cats are linked to genes located on the X chromosome, making these traits X-linked.

 Video duration: